angular-gui/vscode-angular-gui/README.md

 ## Features

 * Overview of all available command options
-* Save and reuse commands
+* Reusable shell commands
 * Support for multiple schematics
+* Modify schematic templates
 * Access to command options that are locked in CLI
 * Configurable defaults for command options